 The Jeffcoat Firm will pursue full and fair compensation for you in your moped accident claim, including compensation for past and future medical expenses, lost income, diminishment of future earning ability, pain and suffering, emotional distress and more.
 Although we resolve many cases through settlements, we will be ready to fight for you at trial if that is what it takes.

-Get Help from an Experienced South Carolina Moped Accident Attorney
+Get Help from an Experienced Columbia Scooter Accident Lawyer

 If you suffered catastrophic injuries or your loved one was killed in a moped crash in South Carolina, you will want an attorney to help handle your case.
 Insurance companies routinely try to underpay moped injury claims.
 Our car accident law firm will work tirelessly for you and pursue every dollar you deserve.